 Ensure all vendors have proper food service licenses (Department of Public Health AND Environment and Excise and License Department)

 All City Requirements Must be Met and Submitted 5 Days Prior to Event to Obtain an OSEP

 The following information describes many of the requirements that you will need to meet to hold a public event on public property in the City and County of Denver.
 Various City departments and the Regional Transportation District (RTD) all manage different event applications and approval processes and enforce different deadlines (refer to the event application timeline).

 Every event may not need to complete all of the following items and some less-common requirements are not listed.
-Refer to your Office of Special Event (OSE) application to see which steps are required for your event and consult with City Department contacts and your OSE Point of Contact (POC) for more information.
+Refer to your Office of Special Event (OSE) application to see which steps are required for your event and consult with City Department contacts and your OSE Event Permitting Specialist (EPS) for more information.